markadev/AppleII-test/README.md

  * `MODETEST` - test the different Apple II and IIe video modes
  * `BANKTEST` - test IIe memory write behavior under various combinations of soft-switches
+ * `MOUSE.MOVE` - Demo from the Apple Mouse Interface manual to read the mouse position
+ * `SPLIT` - Apple video split-screen demo by Bob Bishop, Softalk, October 1982

 ## Running the image

 Write the disk image (`AppleTest.dsk`) to a floppy or load it onto a disk emulator and boot it on an Apple II+ or Apple IIe.
-You can `BRUN` the programs from the basic prompt
+You can `RUN` or `BRUN` the programs from the basic prompt

 ```
 ]BRUN MODETEST